-Up to 50% of Americans are unhappy with their current job.
-Fortunately, my clients and I-we do something about it.
+Up to 50% of Americans are unhappy with their jobs.
+Fortunately, my clients and I-we do something about it!

 About 68% of women do not negotiate, versus 52% of men who don't.
-Let's not put the blame or onus on women.
+Please don't put the blame or onus on the women.
 There are social reasons and repercussions for this gender gap.
 If you're curious about it, let's chat.

 Many clients often start with resumes that are very generic or abstract, or they focus on responsibilities and goals of their job.
 Instead, focus on results.
 Tangible metrics.
 Facts.
-Concrete wins.
-Not your aspirations.
-Your actual value.
 This is what sells you to the recruiter or hiring manager.